What Are My Legal Rights If I Contract Coronavirus?

 The SARS-CoV-2 virus that causes COVID-19 is a novel coronavirus that was first found in Wuhan, China.
 A novel coronavirus is a new coronavirus that hasn’t been yet identified, and the virus causing Coronavirus disease 2019 (COVID-19) isn’t like the coronaviruses that commonly are found among people that can cause mild illness, like the common cold.

 The risk of infection with COVID-19 is greater for those who are in close contact with people known to have COVID-19, like healthcare workers, first responders, and household members.
-Others said to be at higher risk for infection are individuals who live in or have recently been in an area with ongoing spread of COVID-19, like Italy or China.
+Others said to be at higher risk for infection are individuals who live in or have recently been in an area with an ongoing spread of COVID-19, like Italy or China.
 The CDC also says that seniors and those with serious underlying chronic medical conditions like heart or lung disease or diabetes appear to be at higher risk for developing more serious complications from the Coronavirus.

 Coronavirus by the Numbers